winglang/console-ideas/readme.md

 ## Show Type Information

 Every resource input and output may have a type signature.
 A Function may accept an object of type `type Input = { userId: number; userName: string }`, so the invoke signature will be `invoke(input: { userId: number; userName: string })`.

+## Other Ideas

+- Display a config pane that exposes the ELK parameters
+- Add minimap
+- Add Vercel previews
+- Add traces panel